FLO-2DKaren/FLO-2D-Tutorial-Source/source/Intro/Introduction.rst

 Step 6: Installation is Complete
 ---------------------------------
-Everything should now be correctly installed on the computer.
-Goto Lesson 1 to begin the self-help training.
+Everything should now be correctly installed on the computer.  go to Lesson 1 to begin the self-help training.

 The tutorial data is here:
 `C:\ Users \ Public \ Documents \ FLO-2D PRO Documentation \ Example Projects`

 .. image:: ../img/Instructions/image9.png

-Goto Lesson 1 on on the left sidebar to start.
+go to Lesson 1 on on the left sidebar to start.
 Happy Modeling!